gchq/sleeper/docs/development/test-strategy.md

 - Robert C. Martin's Three Rules of TDD: http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd
 - Kent Beck's Canon TDD: https://tidyfirst.substack.com/p/canon-tdd

+#### Ports and adapters

+We use ports and adapters architecture as a framing for how to design our code for testability, how to choose entrypoints for our tests, and how to design test harnesses and swap between real implementations and test fakes.
+This was defined by Alistair Cockburn in the following article: https://alistair.cockburn.us/hexagonal-architecture

+We use this to define ports which we can use to interact with the core business logic of the system.
+Adapters are input/output code that interact with the application core through the ports.
+Tests can also interact with the system through the ports.
+Adapters can be swapped out for in-memory test fakes for tests that aren't about them, to keep the tests in-memory and fast.
+We can test adapters through the adapter, still invoking the real application code, and we have the option to swap out any other necessary adapters for test fakes.

+Note that the system contains some modules with "core" in the name, which are mostly core business logic, with no I/O dependencies except for logging, JSON serialisation/deserialisation, and basic utilities.
+These modules may include some file system adapter code whose only dependency is the standard library.

 #### Mocking and test fakes

 One technique that helps us to keep a user perspective for our unit tests is high quality in-memory test fakes.
 These